Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Dense Hebbian neural networks in the unsupervised setting

 The related partition function is defined as

-where $\mathcal{B}^{(P)}_{N,K,M,r, \beta}(\bm \sigma \vert \bm \xi , \bm \chi)$ is referred to as Boltzmann factor.
+where $\mathcal{B}^{(P)}_{N,K,M,r, \beta}(\bm \sigma \vert \bm\eta)$ is referred to as Boltzmann factor.

-At finite network-size $N$, the statistical quenched pressure (or free energy\footnote{The statistical pressure equal the free energy but with the opposite sign, i.e. $\mathcal A^{(P)}_{N,K,M,\beta,r }= - \beta \mathcal F^{(P)}_{N,K,M,\beta, r}$, where $\mathcal F^{(P)}_{N,K,M,\beta, r}$ is the free energy, thus extremizing the former results in the same self-consistencies obtained by extremizing the latter: in this paper we use the former with no loss of generality.}) of the model reads as
+At finite network-size $N$, the quenched statistical pressure (or free energy\footnote{The free energy $\mathcal F^{(P)}_{N,K,M,r,\beta}$ equals the statistical pressure, a factor $-\beta$ apart, i.e. $\mathcal A^{(P)}_{N,K,M,r,\beta }= - \beta \mathcal F^{(P)}_{N,K,M,r,\beta}$.
+Thus, extremizing the former results in the same self-consistency equations for the macroscopic observables that we would obtain by extremizing the latter; in this paper we use mainly the statistical pressure with no loss of generality.} with no loss of generality.) of the model reads as

-where $\mathbb{E}=\mathbb{E}_{\chi}\mathbb{E}_\xi$ denotes the average over the realization of examples, namely over the distributions \eqref{eq:rademacher} and \eqref{eq:Bernoulli}.
+where $\mathbb{E}=\mathbb{E}_{\xi}\mathbb{E}_{(\eta|\xi)}$ denotes the average over the realization of examples, namely over the distributions \eqref{eq:rademacher} and \eqref{eq:Bernoulli}.
 By combining the quenched average $\mathbb{E}[\cdot]$ and the Boltzmann average

 possibly replicated over two or more replicas\footnote{A replica is an independent copy of the system characterized by the same realization of disorder, namely by the same realization of the archetypes and examples.
-Thus, two replicas are sampled from the same distribution $\mathcal B^{(P)}_{N,K,M,r,\beta}(\boldsymbol \sigma| \boldsymbol \xi, \boldsymbol \chi)$.
+Thus, two replicas are sampled from the same distribution $\mathcal B^{(P)}_{N,K,M,r,\beta}(\boldsymbol \sigma| \bm\eta)$.
 Comparing two copies allows us to determine whether slow noise prevails, that is, whether the interference between archetypes and examples prevents the system to retrieve, see Sec.~\ref{sec:solution}}, that is, $\Omega:=\omega \times \omega ...\times \omega$, we get the expectation

 \end{definition}